tkakusa/AndroidBackground/README.md

 This repository stores the location of the testing functionality for the background tasks of the android application.
+The videos for the testing are located in the team final project repository.
 The file that contains all of the tests is called "BackgroundEventTest" and it is located in:

   ./app/src/androidTest/java/com/example/takondwakakusa/androidbackgroundcomm